-Through our partnership with the NHL, we’ve been able to share our appreciation for active duty members, veterans and their families—who we know are passionate about the game of hockey.
-We’re always looking for ways to reinforce our appreciation through the great sport of hockey.
-The NHL naturally shares our message of military appreciation as the league and individual teams create military moments at key events.
+Through our partnership with the NHL, we’ve been able to share our appreciation for Active Duty members, veterans and their families—whom we know are passionate about the game of hockey.
+The NHL naturally shares our message of military appreciation as the league creates military moments at key events.

 Meet the Finalists

 Hockey fans know that a tap of hockey sticks between players, on the ice or against the boards, is a sign of approval or applause.
 With hundreds of great submissions, it wasn’t easy to narrow the finalists down.
 However, these nominees really stood out.
 So, with a virtual tapping of the ice in their honor, here are this year’s NHL Stick Tap for Service™ finalists!

 Brittney is a Marine Corps spouse who has moved around the globe, serving her community and supporting her family along the way.
 While living in Japan, she was a volunteer phlebotomist with the American Red Cross at Marine Corps Station Iwakuni.
 She has also worked as a virologist at a non-profit, growing multiple strains of the coronavirus in the fight against COVID-19.
 She and her husband are advocates and supporters of The Ability Experience, which raises funds and awareness for people with disabilities.
 Now living in Texas, she currently volunteers as a billet mom, hosting 2 junior hockey players from the Corpus Christi IceRays, as they chase their dreams away from home for an 8- to 9-month season.